This article was updated on June 12, 2018.

 Despite the delay, organizations should still analyze their health care plans to determine whether the tax will be triggered.
 Although the tax is delayed until 2020, the indexing of the annual dollar limits will continue.
 Approximately 28 percent of organizations are currently working on changes to avoid the tax and 38 percent are planning to take future action, according to the International Foundation of Employee Benefit Plans.

-As health care costs are projected to increase, changing plan design, implementing wellness programs and prescription drug management, streamlining administrative systems for reporting and disclosures and preparing for the Cadillac tax should help organizations control the costs associated with health care compliance.
+As health care costs are projected to increase, changing plan design, implementing wellness programs and prescription drug management, streamlining administrative systems for reporting and disclosures and preparing for the Cadillac tax should help organizations with controlling compliance costs associated with health care.

 SIGN UP FOR THE SPARK NEWSLETTER